 - Add good visuals to your push messages and amplify its appeal

 - Schedule your notifications, and time them well to keep their frequency and timing under check

 - Offer special incentives to drive more traffic

 More than 22% of push notification users are in the ecommerce industry.
 Notifications are commonly used to promote sales and time-sensitive deals, announce new products, and deliver personalized promotions.
 They are also used to remind the user about an abandoned cart or to upsell or cross-sell in various situations.

 Buy Whole Foods Online, a leading seller of whole foods, health foods, and superfoods in the UK and the rest of Europe decided to give push notifications a try to bring customers back to the website and to guide them to correct product pages.
 This is their most popular push notification:

 This particular notification recorded a click rate of 15.2%, and 71 out of the 97 people who landed on the product page after clicking on the push notification actually converted and made a purchase.
 This tiny box of notification helped Buy Whole Foods Online clock a 3-digit revenue.

 Push Notifications in Gaming

-Approximately 18% of the world’s population use their computers to play games on a regular basis.
+A huge proportion of the world’s population uses their computers, mobile phones, and tablets to play games on a regular basis.
 So, how can you tap into this audience to increase traffic on your gaming website?
 A few years back, an email would have been the answer, but not anymore.
 Now, we have a much better alternative – Push Notifications.